 California Newborn Screening Program letter

-If you receive a letter from the California Newborn Screening Program about this topic, it means that your baby is a carrier of sickle cell (S) trait, C trait, or D trait.
-For more information, or to schedule parent testing at a lab near you, please call toll-free 1 (800) 954-2229 to speak with a sickle cell trait counselor.
-When you call, please give the sickle cell trait counselor the service number listed in your trait notification letter.
+If you receive a letter from the California Newborn Screening Program about this topic, it means that your baby is a carrier of sickle cell trait, hemoglobin C trait, or hemoglobin D trait.
+For more information, or to schedule parent testing at a lab near you, please call toll-free 1 (866) 954-2229 to speak with a sickle cell trait counselor.
+When you call, please give the sickle cell trait counselor the service code number listed in your trait notification letter.

 If you receive a trait notification letter, information has also been sent to your baby’s health care provider.
 In case you meet with a health care provider who has not seen the letter, please take the letter with you to the baby’s next appointment and discuss it with your provider.